 GCSEs were picked and Fourth Year began.
 As I was doing Additional Maths, there wasn’t room in my school timetable for anyone doing Add Maths to do PE – a very normal thing to happen in 2010/2011.
 So the snacking continued, but my exercise dropped so much.
 Also, Dad was now driving us to school every morning so I didn’t have the walk up the hill, and some mornings he would stop to buy us Percy Pigs, a sandwich and a fizzy drink for lunch as a treat.
 But we were still walking to the train in the afternoons, so that was something.
 I signed up to do my DoE Silver Award, and joined Mum’s Pilates class as my form of physical exercise, but it wasn’t enough to combat what I was eating.
 By the time I left school in 2014, I weighed 13st 2lbs.

 Ah university.
 I loved it!
 Well, I loved my friends and the freedom and the chance to learn more about myself.
 Hell, I would never have been blogging if it hadn’t been for university!
 So there’s so much to be grateful for.
-But one thing university did not help with was my weight.
+But one thing university did not help with was my weight journey.

 I started university the September of 2014 and immediately loved the freedom.
 I could eat treats whenever I wanted.
 I could drink without permission.
 No one would tell me I couldn’t buy Coco Pops or Ben and Jerry’s ice cream for breakfast.
 I was living the dream!
 My main socialising was done in Kitchen 14 with the most incredible people.
 And I mean it.
 You have no idea how much I miss them.
 I organised a huge Thanksgiving dinner in first year for one of the girls over on a semester abroad from California.
 Christmas we had a big party.
 There were birthdays and socials and weekly parties.
 We had a movie night every Sunday so naturally there were snacks a-plenty, and every day when I finished lectures at 12pm I had to walk past Sainsbury’s on my way home so would buy my lunch from there.
 When I went home for Christmas, I remember being asked if I was pregnant because that was the only reason my family could think I would gain so much weight so quickly.
 But I brushed it off – they’d always told me I needed to lose weight, this was nothing different.

 I hadn’t been near a set of scales since I went to university, and I didn’t plan on stepping on them when I came home.
 All I knew was that my clothes felt a little tighter.
 I went back to uni and started to make use of my free gym membership.
 Well, for a few weeks anyway.
 I stopped snacking, actually asking a friend to keep custody of my snacks in his room so I couldn’t eat.
 This would’ve worked if I then hadn’t started buying food from the vending machines in the common room.
 But I changed what I was eating to an apple with yoghurt and pumpkin seeds for breakfast, soup for lunch, and something light in the evenings.
 I think I lost a little weight, but then Easter came and I filled the suitcase under my bed with Easter eggs that I could eat at any time.
+And the hunger from lack of eating at meals meant I was even more likely to snack.
+Definitely not good for the weight journey.

 When I moved back across to Glasgow, I worked hard on losing more weight and continuing the weight journey.
 I was down over 40lbs by the time I quit what was the most horrible job I have ever worked in and returned to Northern Ireland.
 I went back to my old Weight Watchers classes – soon rebranded as WW and has changed again since then.
 By the time we left for Cyprus in May 2019 I had reached my WW goal weight – 12st 2lbs.
 But I didn’t stop going.
 Instead I stuck with it, and found myself either losing a pound here and there, or maintaining.
 I was pleased – all that weight off and I hadn’t had to exercise at all!
 But the flabby skin on my stomach and arms and neck constantly left me feeling so self conscious.
 I bought crop tops, but refused to wear them.
 I wore a bikini in 2018 for the first time since probably 2013, and I didn’t feel awful.
 I did however refuse to be in any photos while wearing it.
 So during that holiday to Cyprus, I took a photo in my bikini and shared in on Instagram.
 I felt good.
 I still hated the flab, but I was beginning to love my body a bit more.